Pros and Cons of 529 College Savings Plans

 Adult control

-The owner of the plan is usually a parent of the student named as beneficiary.
+The owner of the plan is usually a parent of the student named as the beneficiary.
 The owner controls the account.
 Junior will not be able to empty the account to buy a sports car on the way to campus.
-Parental ownership is also better when it comes time to apply for financial aid because parental assets are treated differently than student assets.
+Parental ownership is also better when it comes time to apply for financial aid because parental assets are treated differently from student assets.

 Geographic freedom

-You can use the savings plan of any state regardless of which state you live in or in which state the student attends college.
+You can use the savings plan of any state, regardless of which state you live in or in which state the student attends college.

 Family flexibility